Functional PCA with Covariate Dependent Mean and Covariance Structure

-respectively, see (\ref{E3}).
-If we are instead interested in the underlying latent function value $x_{*}(t)$, then the posterior predictive distribution will be the same except the expression for the variance will not have the $\hat{\sigma}_e^2$ term.
+respectively.
+If we are instead interested in the underlying latent function value $x_{*}(t)$, then the posterior predictive distribution will be the same except that the expression for the variance will not have the $\hat{\sigma}_e^2$ term.
 Sometimes, such as in astronomy, measurement errors are provided with each observed value of $y_{*}(t)$.
 In this case, we modify our predictions by replacing all instances of $\hat{\sigma}_e^2$ above by the actual measurement error value (including in the application of Algorithm \ref{codeEntireAlgorithm} to the training data).

-\section{Simulation Study}

-We now compare our SFPDM method to the supervised sparse and functional principal component (SupSFPC) method proposed by \cite{li2016supervised}, a state-of-the-art supervised FPCA approach.
-SupSFPC is based on the assumption that the scores have a linear relationship with the covariates, which is often violated in practice.
-Furthermore, SupSFPC does not allow for irregularly spaced data and user-supplied measurement errors, whereas our approach does.
+\section{SIMULATION STUDY}